Here are the top Institutional holders of Acropolis Infrastructure Acquisition Corp. (ACRO) shares

 Acropolis Infrastructure Acquisition Corp.
-(NYSE: ACRO) is 3.42% higher on its value in year-to-date trading and has touched a low of $9.63 and a high of $10.31 in the current 52-week trading range.
+(NYSE: ACRO) is 2.51% higher on its value in year-to-date trading and has touched a low of $9.63 and a high of $10.31 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ACRO stock was last observed hovering at around $10.27 in the last trading session, with the day’s gains setting it 0.02%.
+The ACRO stock was last observed hovering at around $10.29 in the last trading session, with the day’s loss setting it -0.09%.

 Sponsored

-The stock witnessed a 1.58% loss in the last 1 month and extending the period to 3 months gives it a 1.68%, and is 0.59% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.28% over the week and 0.38% over the month.
+The stock witnessed a 0.69% loss in the last 1 month and extending the period to 3 months gives it a 0.81%, and is -0.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.47% over the week and 0.36% over the month.

 Acropolis Infrastructure Acquisition Corp.
 (ACRO) Analyst Forecasts